 Historical Notes

-This site was originally (1993-ish) created and hosted on machines belonging to the University of Toronto's Instructional and Research Computing Group (UTIRC).
+This site was originally (1993-ish) created and hosted by the University of Toronto's Instructional and Research Computing Group (UTIRC).
 It very quickly migrated to the University of Toronto main web server, at URLs beginning with http://www.utoronto.ca/ian/ and http://www.utoronto.ca/webdocs/.

-The Internet Archive Wayback Machine, at http://www.archive.org/web/web.php, lets you browse archived historical versions of these University of Toronto Web sites.
-Unfortunately, the Wayback Machine only goes back to 1998 (not so way back, it seems!), so pre-1998 versions of pages are now lost.
+The Internet Archive Wayback Machine, at http://www.archive.org/web/web.php, lets you browse archived historical versions of these old Web sites.
+Unfortunately, the Wayback Machine only goes back to 1998 (not so way back, it seems!), so pre-1998 versions are now lost.

 Design Notes

-I am a quite hopeless graphic and layout designer, so in spring 2007 I contracted Creative Creature to update the site design and layout.
-This has been a great small firm to work with, and I can highly recommend them to anyone looking for help in these areas.
-Of course, they brought their own tools to the table.
-Image creation and editing was done using Adobe Illustrator CS and Photoshop CS, while all XHTML and CSS was written in TextMate and Coda on Mac OS X.
+I am a poor graphic and layout designer, so in spring 2007 I contracted Creative Creature to update the site design and layout.
+They were a great firm to work with, and I highly recommend them.
+Of course, they brought their own tools, including Adobe Illustrator CS and Photoshop CS, while all XHTML and CSS was written in TextMate and Coda on Mac OS X.

 The Older Stuff

-Older stuff on this site is not XHTML compliant (it may be, someday).
+Older stuff on this site is HTML and not XHTML.
 When I started this site - in 1993 - I used the vi editor (on DEC Ultrix systems, and then SGI Irix) for all text processing, and ImageMagick for image processing.
-Ahh, those were the days!

 Valid XHTML 1.0 » Valid CSS